Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    -  the documents, as well as the document tree will be present.

+   -  the SVN admin settings are copied but the emails and the SVN access permissions are not copied.

+   -  the Git admin settings and global permissions are copied, but the emails and the Git access permissions are not copied.

+   -  the file packages and their permissions are copied

    -  the CVS admin settings are copied (preamble, tracking mode, CVS Watch Mode), but the emails and the CVS permissions are not copied.

-   -  the SVN admin settings are copied (preamble, tracking mode), but the emails and the SVN access permissions are not copied.

-   -  the file packages and their permissions are copied

 -  **Project Description**